dhh1128/lect/docs/source/better/collaboration.rst

   characters only.
 Its first parameter is a max line count, and its second is a max length.
 This coder is requiring `value` to consist of a single line of at most 25 characters.
-* `nullable` is self-explanatory.
-The - in front of it means that the coder is removing a mark that was there by default.
-Remember that we said that by default, null is a valid value for a string parameter?
-This overrides that assumption.
-* `empty` is similar to nullable
 * `range` tells what numbers are acceptable values for `since_year`.
 Consistent with ranges everywhere else in lect, this is a half-open range.
 * `ifstatechange` says that the bool's value depends on whether the state of the object